-Although the rationale behind the European Semester is strongly supported by EPF and its members, there are still some elements of improvement that could be seen in the general structure and transparency of the process.
+Although EPF supports the principles of smart and sustainable growth and having sustainable public finances, there are still some elements of improvement that could be seen in the general structure and transparency of the European Semester process.
 A lot of information is available on the functioning and goals of the process, however the actors that are involved in the drafting of the reports and the recommendations, the analysis of the situation in Member States and the decision making of priorities is very complicated and at times rather un-transparent.

 In the future, EPF would like to see a more transparent outline of the actors and decision-makers involved in the process as well as a greater involvement of civil society both in the monitoring and implementation phases.
 Besides the official monitoring that is conducted by governments and independent agencies, other actors (such as NGOs, patient organisations or others) that have an overview of the actual implementation of the process and will be impacted should be consulted.
-This does not happen systematically at national level, but it is not yet a general rule or trend.
+This happens sporadically at national level but is not yet a general trend.
 This leads to inconsistencies and different quality and representativeness of information received from different Member States.
-A more coordinated or common inclusive approach that would apply equally to all Member States would be viewed favourably.
-EPF underlines the importance of stakeholder participation and involvement in this process and in this respect, calls for a transparent, structured and standardised consultation process both at national and EU level.
+A more coordinated or common approach that would apply equally to all Member States would be viewed favourably.
+EPF underlines the importance of stakeholder participation and involvement in this process and in this respect, calls for a transparent, structured, inclusive and standardised consultation process both at national and EU level.

-It should be pointed out that such initiatives, making the European Semester more transparent already exist, but are not the norm in all Member States.
-In June 2017, the Patient Access Partnership (PACT) co-organised a Roundtable during which the European Semester was one of the main topic discussed.
+In June 2017, the Patient Access Partnership (PACT) co-organised a Roundtable during which the European Semester was one of the main topics discussed.
 During the meeting representatives of the Commission presented and discussed the European Semester process in detail, working in the direction of what EPF is calling for.
 The EU Semester process needs to be communicated in an understandable manner to ensure stakeholder engagement for meaningful support to the government in implementing the reforms as per the recommendations.
 Also at Member State level, the involvement of civil society in any discussions that concern the European Semester are very beneficial.
-In Bulgaria, where the National Patient organisation (NPO) is actively involved in talks at EU and national level regarding the European Semester, very good results have shown and the recommendations really tackle the core issues that the country is facing, while making sure that the appropriate actors are informed and have a strategy to tackle those issues.
+In Bulgaria, where the National Patient organisation (NPO) is actively involved in talks at EU and national level regarding the European Semester, the recommendations really tackle the core issues that the country is facing, while making sure that the appropriate actors are informed and have a strategy to tackle those issues.

-2. Novelties
+2. Recent developments

-In a press release accompanying the publication of the Country-Specific Recommendations, the Commission announced a new mechanism that will support, amongst others, the implementation of the European Semester.
-The Commission proposed a dedicated EU instrument, the Structural Reform Support Programme (SRSP).
+In May 2017, in a press release accompanying the publication of the Country-Specific Recommendations, the Commission announced a new mechanism that will support, amongst others, the implementation of the European Semester.
+The Commission proposed a dedicated EU instrument, the Structural Reform Support Programme (SRSP)1.
 This would help to provide technical support and targeted reform assistance to the Member States, at their request, and assist them in designing and implementing the necessary institutional, structural and administrative reforms.

-EPF welcomes this measure and encourages each Member State to call upon this support as many of the national coalitions amongst our membership were critical both about the vagueness of some of the recommendations as well as the lack of assistance in achieving the goals.
+EPF welcomes this measure and encourages each Member State to call upon this support.
+Many of the national coalitions amongst our membership were critical both about the vagueness of some of the recommendations as well as the lack of assistance in achieving the goals.
 Because of the more general formulation that the 2017 CSRs were given, a lack of understanding was identified in how the recommendations could be implemented and have an actual impact.

-Although this is a positive development and improvement to the existing process, more can be done in the next programming to make allocation of funding available to support the implementation of these health-related CSRs.
+Although this is a positive development and improvement to the existing process, more can be done in the next programming period to make allocation of funding available to support the implementation of these health-related CSRs.